drpchat/drp/README.md

 Users are also paired with their identifying public key in this list.
 Every user obligatorily has a unique public key associated with them, and every server must know about this key.
+Channels likewise will have some cryptographic keys which may not be known to the server (if this is possible).

 Individual users and channels live on a specific server (for users, this is the server they are directly connected to; for channels, this is generally the